 Landau was already a marked man because he openly disagreed with the Marxist philosophy of dialectical materialism.

 In 1938, Landau was arrested and held in the notorious Lubyanka prison.
-After two months of coercion, he was told he would be transferred to Lefortovo Prison, infamous for its torture of prisoners.
-Landau ‘confessed’ to his crimes.
+After two months of coercion, he was told he was going to be transferred to Lefortovo Prison, infamous for its torture of prisoners.
+Landau then ‘confessed’ to his crimes.

 In May 1938, Landau was released after a year in prison to work with Kapitsa.
 Within months, he fulfilled Kapitsa’s expectations, explaining superfluidity in terms of energy phenomena called phonons and rotons.
 Landau was awarded the 1962 Nobel Prize in Physics for his work.